qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_html_editing/html_editing_in_general.rst

 .. _pages/ui_html_editing/html_editing_in_general#overview_of_exisiting_wysiwyg_editors:

-Overview of exisiting WYSIWYG editors
+Overview of existing WYSIWYG editors
 =====================================

+Here is an overview table:

 .. list-table::
    :header-rows: 1